cisagov/ScubaGear/README.md

 ### Invoke-SCuBA Parameter Configuration File Syntax and Examples
 Most of the `Invoke-SCuBA` parameters supplied on the comment line can be placed into a configuration file with the path specified by `-ConfigFilePath` parameter.
-It should be noted that the following parameters are support only on the command line
+It should be noted that the following parameters are supported only on the command line.
 - ConfigFilePath
 - Version
 - DarkMode